BREC's Baton Rouge Zoo accredited again, six years after losing status from national group

 In a statement, BREC Superintendent Corey Wilson said the park system was disappointed to have lost its standing previously.

 “In 2018, we were devastated to announce that for the first time in its history, the Baton Rouge Zoo was denied accreditation.
-At the time, the AZA accrediting body recognized the good work being done by talented staff while determining that there must be a significant investment in the zoo’s infrastructure,” Wilson said.
+At the time, the AZA accrediting body recognized the good work being done by talented staff while determining that there must be a significant investment in the zoo’s infrastructure,” Wilson said in a statement.

-“We are now poised to unveil a more than $50 million investment in both the Zoo and Greenwood Community Park and with today’s news plan to make that celebration one to remember as we mark this achievement along with the first phase of the largest construction project in BREC’s history.
-We know there is still work to be done to bring the entire zoo master plan to reality and have committed to creating a world class zoo for East Baton Rouge Parish,” Wilson said.

 Trending News